 About the course

 This programme leads to the award of Qualified Teacher Status (QTS) and the academic award of a Post Graduate Certificate in Education (PGCE).
-The programme is currently validated by the University of East London.
+The PGCE is currently validated by the University of Brighton.

 Trainees on the School Direct Salaried programme are employed as an unqualified teacher by the school in which they are based and learn ‘on the job’ alongside experienced teachers.
 As a paid employee there is an expectation that you will be able to teach classes or groups from day one and that you will be “up and running” quite quickly.
 You can be expected to teach up to 90% of a teacher’s timetable from September although this is generally not the case.